Funny / Top Secret!

 - When La Résistance is attacked in their shed, there are closeups of feet running in one direction, and then the other direction, and then breaking into a synchronized dance routine.

-- Nick and Hilary's ridiculous dance routine.
-A ZAZ trademark they would use in The Naked Gun.
+- Nick and Hilary's ridiculously complex dance routine.
+A ZAZ trademark.

 - The ad-lib for the song "Spend This Night With Me".